 BBCBC is invested in ensuring the service array available to families is quality and diverse.
-During FY 18-19, the service array was examined in order to identify what services were available and what further services need to be developed to meet the needs of children and families.
 As Big Bend is also the managing entity, the agency is able to leverage ME resources when there is an identified area of need related to service array.
-This is currently taking place in order to increase the available behavior management services to note one example to occur during FY 19-20.
+This is currently taking place in order to increase the available behavior management services which is to occur during FY 20-21.
 Efforts to address the identified deficits in the service array will continue.